Ayr Seaforth Athletic Club: Events

 Club Championship - the yearly club race meeting which consists of track and field events.
-Mainly Sprint(running), Long jump, Triple jump, Steeplechase(athletics), High jump, shot put.
+Mainly sprint, long jump, triple jump, steeplechase, high jump, shot put.

 Turkey trot - a 10 km road race held just after Christmas to give road racing athletes a bit of a challenge.
 Organised by Ayrodynamic Triathlon Club.

 Scottish Juniors - an event that allows younger runners (Under-18s) compete against athletes of their own age as well as similar talents or skills.

 UK School Games - an event that allows school children to compete in possibly their first large-scale event.

 5 KM series - an event usually taking place along Ayr shore front, (usually for road running athletes) as the name implies the length of the course is 5 km however there is also a 3 km run available as well.

 There are many cross country events that allow athletes compete across Scotland; some of these are: